Acoustic foam: Functionality

 Acoustic foam is a lightweight material made from polyurethane (either polyether or polyester) or extruded melamine foam.
 It is usually cut into tiles.
 One surface of these tiles often features pyramid, cone, wedge, or uneven cuboid shapes.
 Acoustic foam tiles are suited to placing on sonically-reflective surfaces to act as sound-absorbers, thus enhancing or changing the sound-properties of a room.

 This type of sound-absorption is different from soundproofing, which is typically used to keep sound from escaping or entering a room rather than changing the properties of sound within the room itself.

 Acoustic foam panels typically suppress reverberations in the mid and high frequencies.
 To deal with lower frequencies, much thicker pieces of acoustic foam (often in metal or wood enclosures) can be placed in the corners of a room and are called acoustic foam bass traps.

+Testing and standards

+The acoustic performance of foam products is typically characterized by the absorption coefficient, measured across a range of frequencies.
+Two principal laboratory methods are used.

+In the reverberation room method (ISO 354), a sample of the material is placed in a large reverberant chamber and the change in reverberation time is measured before and after installation.
+This yields the random-incidence absorption coefficient at standard octave or third-octave band center frequencies from 100 Hz to 5000 Hz.
+In North America, the results from this test are used to calculate the noise reduction coefficient (NRC) or sound absorption average (SAA) in accordance with ASTM C423.

+The impedance tube method (ISO 10534-2) uses a smaller apparatus to determine the normal-incidence absorption coefficient of a circular sample.
+This method requires less material and is faster to perform, but only measures absorption at perpendicular incidence rather than the diffuse-field conditions of ISO 354.

+Manufacturers typically report NRC values ranging from approximately 0.4 for thin (25 mm) flat foam panels to above 0.9 for thicker (100 mm) profiled products, though the actual performance depends on the foam density, cell structure, surface profile, and mounting conditions.

+Hazards

+Unless acoustic foam has undergone mitigations to make it fire retardant, such as chemical treatments, the flexible polyurethane foam material is combustible and has been associated with several fire disasters: